 Will there be any changes to the way Pastoral Lands Board members are appointed?

 Yes.
 The current practice whereby the Minister for Lands seeks advice and/or nominations from the Minister for the Environment and the Minister for Aboriginal Affairs, respectively, in the appointment of the Pastoral Lands Board (PLB) members with expertise in these areas will be formalised.
-Nominations from those Ministers will now be binding, to ensure that environmental and Aboriginal issues will be considered in a manner that appropriately reflects the concerns of those specific and highly specialised portfolios.

 Why is the method of advertising the grant of a pastoral lease changing?
 What if I don’t have good access to the internet?